Choosing which repositories get reviewed

 enabled: falseat a specific repository, that repository is skipped even if the organization default istrue. - If you set

-enabled: falseat the organization level, ADO Pilot reviews nothing — even repositories that haveenabled: trueset, because the wizard writes the repository value but the organization opt-out short-circuits review evaluation.
+enabled: falseat the organization level, ADO Pilot reviews nothing — even repositories that haveenabled: trueset — because the organization scope is resolved first and short-circuits before any project- or repo-level value is consulted.

 A repository that is disabled never costs review credits (RC), no matter how many PRs are opened against it.